Unleash/unleash/README.md

 3. Run `db-migrate create your-migration-name` and edit the generated file to have this line: `module.exports = require('../scripts/migration-runner').create('NNN-your-migration-name');`
 4. Run `db-migrate up`.
 5. Generate LB artifact using `scripts/generate-liquibase-artifact` (TODO: make this internal)

+### Publishing / Releasing new packages

+Please run `npm run nsp` nad `npm run lint` checks before publishing.

+Run `npm run publish` to start the publishing process.
+Lerna is setup with independent versioning so you will be prompted with version per package, and lerna will update all the versions across packages.

+`npm run publish:dry`